tamimattafi/android-navigation-manager/README.md

     * This module has support for dagger support injectors
     * It has the same functionality as the basic module so choosing one of them depends on your project requirements
     * Why not both?
 It is possible to use both modules alongside each other!
+    *
+    * #NOTE
+    * Using navigation provided by this module requires you to provide an instance of DaggerNavigator
+    * In your ActivityModule, you must implement a binder/provider for this type.
     */
     implementation "com.github.tamimattafi.android-navigation-manager:dagger:$latest_version"

 }
 ```

 # Docs
 The code is well documented.
 A quick reading [here](https://github.com/tamimattafi/android-navigation-manager/blob/master/core/src/main/java/com/tamimattafi/navigation/core/NavigationContract.kt) would make everything clear to you!